Neuroscience has proven that people with particularly creative minds have brains that are wired differently to those of less creative types.

 Openness is a key factor in creativity.
 Creative people are constantly curious and love to expose themselves to new experiences.

-As well as being open to new experiences, the most creative minds are also fascinated by new information, sensations, and feelings.
+As well as being open to new experiences, the most creative and artistic minds are also fascinated by new information, sensations, and feelings.
 They constantly explore both their outer world and inner world and remain open to new possibilities throughout their lives.

 9. They embrace their authenticity